Introduction

 - No indirect BLAS refitting and rebuilding will likely form a new bottleneck in the future when we want to have animated LODs.
 Adding a slight delay in LOD selection and falling back to a “safe” one should be a good-enough solution until we get indirect refits and rebuilds.

 - Shadow popping!
 A shadow can be right in front of the camera while its caster is not.
 If the LOD of the mesh switches, then you will see this happen.
 This depends a lot on the scene and light directions too, so we have been able to avoid the issue.
+In a fully dynamic world this is something to keep in mind that should be solved.

 At the end of the journey, we have a LODing system that works well without being intrusive in the rest of our workflow or rendering pipelines.
 The interface for binding meshes and accessing them on the GPU has not changed at all, so integration with existing systems was easy.